Trouble on Lambert Creek

 Rowan is diagnosed with an auto-immune condition that is attacking her joints.
 All her lower leg joints, and her neck, are popping when moving.
 I am told it is very possible and likely this auto-immune response was triggered by the dog bite injury in March. . .
 But can anybody prove that?

-Also since I have been feeding her special joint supplements for the last year, because obviously her hip problem was pre-existing, I have already been doing all I could do to help or at least offset the old hip injury, so there is no more that can be done, and little chance she will recover.
+Also since I have been feeding her special joint supplements for the last year, because obviously her hip problem was pre-existing, I have already been doing all I could do to help or at least offset the old hip injury, so there is no more that can be done, and no chance she will recover.
+Keeping her alive while in this level of pain would not have been humane.

 With my barn empty for the first time in 10 years, I wonder what path I should take from here.